 The Peace Officer is responsible for the enforcement and investigation of County Bylaws and Provincial Statutes for Lamont County.
-His overall duty is to protect infrastructure and to preserve and maintain the public peace through education and enforcement when necessary.
+Their overall duty is to protect infrastructure and to preserve and maintain the public peace through education and enforcement when necessary.

 Peace Officer Policies